EL246/package_tree/README.md

 additional overhead of the read-write lock.
 The Package class was initially created to hold a Set of dependencies as well as children(packages that depend on it).
 However, this makes the process more write-heavy, so the Set of children was removed.
-Instead, the entire PackageIndex is iterated over each time an item is deleted.
+Instead, the entire PackageIndex is iterated over each time a package is removed.
 This is a less efficient approach but optimized for reduced write-locking on the hashmap.
-A ConcurrentHashMap was considered instead of a HashMap, however, reads from a ConcurrentHashMap are not guaranteed to be accurate so it was not used.
+A ConcurrentHashMap was considered instead of a HashMap.
+However, reads from a ConcurrentHashMap are not guaranteed to be accurate so it was not used.